Sign In

 Advanced RAG marks a major improvement in the quality of responses generated by language models.
 By adding a refinement stage, it effectively tackles key issues found in Naive RAG, such as coherence and relevance.

-# Comparative Analysis: Naive RAG vs. Advanced RAG
+# Comparative Analysis: Advanced RAG Unveiled - I: Naive RAG Vs. Advanced RAG

 By comparing naive RAG and advanced RAG, we can observe how advanced RAG expands on the basic framework of naive RAG.
 It introduces key improvements that enhance accuracy, efficiency, and the overall quality of retrieval.